Neural-Navigators-CSI/Intellihack_Neural_Navigators_Task01/README.md

 # 🛑 **Notice** 🛑

-**(We prepared Report 1 and Report 2 separately earlier, then we could only update Report 1.
+**(We prepared Report 1 and Report 2 separately earlier, then we could only update Report 1 beacuse there were no option to upload 2 files.
 So here we included both Reports merged.)**

 # Weather forecasting using Machine Learning